OpenPrinting/ps-printer-app/README.md

 - Add PPD files via web interface

-- Build options for cups-filters, to build without libqpdf and/or withour libppd, the former will allow to create the Snap of this Printer Application without downloading and building QPDF
+- Build options for cups-filters, to build without libqpdf and/or without libppd, the former will allow to create the Snap of this Printer Application without downloading and building QPDF

 - Better way to download HPLIP for grabbing the PostScript PPD files